 - Optionally set a weight 0-255 to proportionally weight the amount of traffic sent to this endpoint

 That’s a quick look at AWS Global Accelerator.
 If you are looking to lift performance and availability of your AWS based application that’s currently accessed via the internet, you should probably check it out.

 What you should also check out is the automated diagrams created by hava.io (see what I did there).
 By connecting your AWS, Azure, GCP accounts or Kubernetes Clusters to Hava, you’ll have well laid out interactive network topology diagrams, security group diagrams and AWS compliance reports that are automatically generated.
 From there Hava will continuously poll your cloud config and update your diagrams when changes are detected.

 Superseded diagrams are retained in version history so you can audit and identify changes to your network.

 Hava diagram endpoints can be embedded in external web properties like Wikis, intranets or markdown documents like your Github readme.md files which will auto update without having to re-embed them.
 These diagrams can be viewed without consuming a Hava user.

-You can take Hava for a free 14 day trial using the button below.
+You can find out more about Hava including how to get a free 14 day trial using the button below.